 Gazza Curse Again

 On previous occasions I have professed there are some people that bad things just happen when in their company .
-Gazza is one of those people, this is an account of such an occasions.He arrived to go fishing, I didn’t immediately think of him as the instigator or the catalyst for each event, it’s just if you sit back and reflect on the overall set of circumstances the evidence becomes overwhelming.
+Gazza is one of those people, this is an account of such an occasion.He arrived to go fishing.
+I didn’t immediately think of him as the instigator or the catalyst for each event, it’s just if you sit back and reflect on the overall set of circumstances the evidence becomes overwhelming.
 There possibly is a Gazza Curse phenomenon, its effect is to turn the simple things into complex things and then nudge them to the edge of disaster..

-We have two very different fishing experiences planned spread over two separate weeks.First a camping canoeing trip in the beautiful Noosa Everglades and the second we would tow my dingy 470 kilometers north to Agnes Waters to fish and crab in the estuary at Seventeen-seventy.
+We have two very different fishing experiences planned spread over two separate weeks.
+First, a camping canoeing trip in the beautiful Noosa Everglades, and the second we would tow my dingy 470 kilometers north to Agnes Waters to fish and crab in the estuary at Seventeen-seventy.

 Fishing the Noosa river didn’t throw up any particularly unusual situations although the breaking of my expensive rod tip, was nothing to do with him I am sure, nor was the loosing of the plug for the icebox rendering it useless for carrying ice and cold food something directly attributed to him.
-I didn’t put a question mark on him when my iPod Classic decided never to work again after it completely ran out of battery but now I think back and wonder if these incidents were just the beginning of the Gazza Curse.
-Especially as after Gazza left my iPod suddenly started working again, interesting.
+I didn’t put a question mark on him when my iPod Classic decided never to work again after it completely ran out of battery, but now I think back and wonder if these incidents were just the beginning of the Gazza Curse.
+Especially as after Gazza left my iPod suddenly started working again.
+Interesting.

-Anyway all of that happened on our paddle up the Upper Noosa river and by in large apart from these few things was successful.
+Anyway, all of that happened on our paddle up the Upper Noosa river and by in large apart from these few things was successful.

-Immediately after the river trip we had planned to head to a place called Agnes Waters.
+Immediately after the river trip, we had planned to head to a place called Agnes Waters.
 Turn around time between coming off the river and heading North was very short.
-Planning is everything, we were to get home late Sunday afternoon and be on the road again by 10am Monday.
+Planning is everything.
+We were to get home late Sunday afternoon and be on the road again by 10am Monday.
 We would tow my tin boat behind the Nissan Patrol and head the 470 kilometers to Agnes Waters.

 While at home we had to unload all the camping and fishing gear, prepare the boat for travel, then reload and pack different gear for the next segment.
 Some of this equipment had to move from our river fishing gear to the boat fishing gear.
-I tried to separate the items when unloading to make it easier when reloading for road trip.
-Confused, well I was by the time I had finished unloading and re-stacking.
+I tried to separate the items when unloading to make it easier when reloading for a road trip.
+Confused, well, I was by the time I had finished unloading and re-stacking.
 It appears somebody, and I am not pointing any fingers here, had put a load of, “not going with us to Agnes”, on top of a load of “going with us to Agnes.”
 You know what kind of muddle this could lead to, and you would be right.

 The boat needed a bit of preparation, a cleat that held the bimini (pop up awning over the boat), had come adrift.
 I set Gazza at riveting a new cleat to replace it.
 A simple task I would have thought for an ex engineer as he constantly reminds me.
 It took less than a minute for Gazza to jam the rivet gun.
 Good one now we have to repair the rivet gun to fix the bimini.
 I don’t like where this is going.
 Perhaps I should have done a bit of prep in the weeks before Gazza arrived.

-Oh well after the drama of fixing rivet gun to fix the bimini, sorting out the safety chain and getting all the gear in we were off with a hiss and a roar.
-It felt good to get on the road again heading north into certain catches of large mud crabs and buckets of big fish.
+Oh well, after the drama of fixing rivet gun to fix the bimini, sorting out the safety chain and getting all the gear in, we were off with a hiss and a roar.
+It felt good to get on the road again, heading north into certain catches of large mud crabs and buckets of big fish.

-About fifty kilometers into our trip when my wife, “the Boss” sprang with the question,
+About fifty kilometers into our trip when my wife, “the Boss” sprang with the question.

 “Did you put in the fishing board and filleting knife? ”